List of awards and nominations received by Carrie Underwood: Nashville Songwriters Association International Awards

 The Nashville Songwriters Association International (NSAI) hosts industry professionals each year for the "World's Largest #1 Party", in association with the Recording Academy, to celebrate veteran hitmakers and talented new artists.

 Nashville Symphony's Harmony

 The Nashville Symphony's Harmony award is presented to individuals who have demonstrated continued interest and support of music in Nashville, exemplify the connections between the diverse music of the city and have contributed to the development and appreciation of music culture.
 It is presented during the annual Symphony Ball on Saturday at the Schermerhorn Symphony Center in downtown Nashville.

 People's Choice Awards

 The People's Choice Awards is an American awards show recognizing the people and the work of popular culture.
 The show has been held annually since 1975 and is a venue for the general public to honor their favorite actors and actresses, musical performers, television shows and motion pictures.
-Underwood has won ten awards, out of twenty-one nominations.
+Underwood has won ten awards, out of twenty-two nominations.